Najeeb1/Google_Capston_Project/README.md

 ## Analayze and Share
 I started with the analysis of a single month's data.
 This is useful as it is easy to work with, takes less time to get a quick pick, and builds some understanding of the data.
-Additionally, the dataset size small and is manageable by using Google Sheet or Excel both of which have handy features such as pivots and filters.
+Additionally, the dataset size is small and is manageable by using Google Sheet or Excel both of which have handy features such as pivots and filters.